 If you've only got a minute:

-- Economic outlook affects S-Reits in varying sectors (commercial, healthcare, hospitality, industrial and retail) differently
+- The economic outlook affects S-Reits in varying sectors (commercial, healthcare, hospitality, industrial and retail), differently.

-Real Estate Investment Trusts (Reits) are often heralded as an attractive investment for dividend seekers and it is easy to understand why.
-Reits provide investors with an avenue to gain ownership of a wide range of properties both locally and globally at low entry costs.
+Real Estate Investment Trusts (Reits) are often seen as an attractive investment for dividend-focused investors as they are an affordable way to gain ownership of a wide range of local and global properties.

 With property prices steadily rising, Reits can be considered an alternative to purchasing an investment residential property while generating income for you.

 In Singapore, Reits are required by law to distribute 90% of their income as dividends to unitholders.
 These distributions are also tax exempt.

 In recent years, most Singapore-listed Reits (S-Reits) have average dividend yields of between 5% and 6%.
 Even though interest rates have stayed elevated from 2022 to 2023, they remain as appealing alternatives to government bonds and term deposits.

 To help you with how to assess which Reits to invest in, here are 6 key things to consider when investing in the asset class.
 This article also highlights DBS Group Research's ABCD framework for selecting quality S-Reits.